 About the Author

-James Vernon is a professor at the University of Berkeley, and teaches modern British history.
+James Vernon is a professor at the University of Berkeley and teaches modern British history.
 He formally taught at the University of Manchester from 1984 to 2000.
-His interests with British history include the relationship between local, national, and imperial histories.
-Vernon completed Hunger: A Modern History in 2007, and has also wrote several other books and articles across his illustrious career.
+His interests in British history include the relationship between local, national, and imperial histories.
+Vernon completed Hunger: A Modern History in 2007 and has also written several other books and articles across his illustrious career.

 Suggestions for Further Reading: